webrecorder/replayweb.page/site/docs/index.md

 Welcome to the ReplayWeb.page official docs.
 These docs contain the following sections:

-- [Developer Docs](develop/embedding.md) — Information on developing and embedding ReplayWebpage into your projects.
+- [Embedding Guide](embedding/index.md) — Information on embedding ReplayWebpage into your projects.
 - [User Guide](user-guide/index.md) — Instructions and reference for using ReplayWebpage to view archived web content.

 ## What is ReplayWeb.page?